nareshsec2027-sketch/DS_JAVA_MODULE-09/Ex19-Palindrome Check Using Deque.md

-# Ex19 Palindrome Check Using Deque
+## Ex19 — Palindrome Check Using Deque
-## DATE:

 ## AIM:
-To design a program that checks whether a given message is a palindrome by removing all non-alphanumeric characters, converting all characters to lowercase, and using a deque data structure for comparison.
+To design a program that checks whether a given message is a palindrome using a deque after removing non-alphanumeric characters and converting to lowercase.

 ## Algorithm

-1.
-2.
-3.
-4.
-5.
+Remove all non-alphanumeric characters.

+Convert text to lowercase.

+Insert characters into a deque.

+Compare front and rear characters until deque is empty.

+If all match → palindrome, else not.

-## Program:
+## Program
 ```
-/*
-Program to checks whether a given message is a palindrome by removing all non-alphanumeric characters.
+Program to check whether a message is a palindrome using Deque
-Developed by:
+Developed by: Naresh P.S.
-RegisterNumber:
+RegisterNumber: 212223040127
-*/
+Date: 15-11-2025

+import java.util.*;

+public class PalindromeDeque {
+    public static boolean isPalindrome(String s) {
+        s = s.replaceAll("[^a-zA-Z0-9]", "").toLowerCase();

+        Deque<Character> deque = new LinkedList<>();
+        for (char c : s.toCharArray()) deque.add(c);

+        while (deque.size() > 1) {
+            if (deque.removeFirst() != deque.removeLast()) return false;
+        }
+        return true;
+    }

+    public static void main(String[] args) {
+        String msg = "A man, a plan, a canal: Panama";
+        System.out.println("Is Palindrome: " + isPalindrome(msg));
+    }
+}
 ```

-## Output:

-## Result:
+Output
+Is Palindrome: true

+Result

-The program successfully removes all non-alphanumeric characters, converts the text to lowercase, and uses a deque to efficiently compare characters from both ends.
-Hence, it determines whether the string is a palindrome.
+The program successfully processes the string and determines whether it is a palindrome using a deque.